InderpalGill/Flashcard-App/README.md

 - As a user, I want to be able to edit and modify any Flashcards in a Flashcard Deck.
 - As a user, I want to be able to see statistics of how many Flashcards I answered correctly (or incorrectly) after studying a Flashcard Deck.
+- As a user, I want to be able to save my Flashcard Decks.
+- As a user, when I quit the program, I want to be reminded to save my Flashcard Decks to file and have the option to do so or not.
+- As a user, I want to be able to load my Flashcard Decks from a previously saved file.